Mayiladuthurai district: History

-Mayiladuthurai, historically known as Mayuram or Mayurapuram, has a long-standing cultural and religious history dating back over a thousand years and was part of the ancient Chola Kingdom.
+Mayiladuthurai, historically known as Mayavaram, Mayuram or Mayurapuram, has a long-standing cultural and religious history dating back over a thousand years and was part of the ancient Chola Kingdom.
 The town is mentioned in ancient Tamil literature and inscriptions.

 The district has evidence of Neolithic settlement in the region dating back to the 3rd millennium BCE, supported by archaeological discoveries, including artifacts bearing Indus Valley signs unearthed in 2006 at Sembiyankandiyur, dating between 2000 and 1500 BCE.